jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 if you want to compile `fch2inporb`, you have to compile `fch2inp` and `bas_gms2molcas` additionally.

 Note: if you use background charges in your studied system, the background charges are not recorded in the .fch(k) file.
 So there are no background charges in the generated .input file, either.
-To add background charges, you need to use the utility `add_bgcharge_to_inp` (see [4.5.1](#451-add_bgcharge_to_inp)).
+To add background charges, you need to use the utility [add_bgcharge_to_inp](#451-add_bgcharge_to_inp).

 Note: if you provide a .fch file generated by G09 and this .fch file is generated with DKH2 Hamiltonian in its corresponding .gjf file, the DKH2 information is not recorded in the .fch file.
 In such case, if you run fch2inporb xxx.fch, the generated xxx.input file will not include keyword Relativistic = R02O, you need to manually add this keyword into the .input file.
 This is not a problem for G16 since the Route section is recorded in .fch file for G16 so that it can be recognized/identified by fch2inporb.

-To transfer MOs from (Open)Molcas back to Gaussian, see [4.5.36 orb2fch](#4536-orb2fch).
+To transfer MOs from (Open)Molcas back to Gaussian, see [orb2fch](#4538-orb2fch).

 ## 4.5.24 fch2mkl
 Transfer MOs from Gaussian to ORCA.
 One example is shown below